wp-plugins/post-index/readme.txt

 * firstLetter - Groups the posts according to their first letter
 * subcategory - Uses the subcategory of each post as its group key.

-= List of supported shortcodes =
+= List of supported attributes for the shortcode =

+The base shortcode is `[post_index]`.
+You can add any of the following attributes to change the output of the index.
+There are some options which makes no sense to combine.
+For example to use the category and categoryslug attribute as they will both indicate which category has to be used.

-* category: Lists all entries that are in the given category, searched by it's name.
+* **category**: Lists all entries that are in the given category, referenced by it's name.
-* categoryslug: Same as category but searched by the slug.
+* **categoryslug**: Same as category but references by the slug.
-* groupby: Grouping as explaned in `How to change the grouping`
+* **groupby**: Grouping as explaned in `How to change the grouping`
-* post_type: The index will be build for the given post type instead of the standard type `post`.
+* **post_type**: The index will be build for the given post type instead of the standard type `post`.
+Please see [WordPress Codex, Post Types](http://codex.wordpress.org/Post_Types "WordPress Codex, Post Types") for details.
-* columns: The amount of columns.
+* **columns**: The amount of columns.
 Default is 1.

 == Upgrade Notice ==